zoedooley00/yosemite_fires/README.md

 ## Fire Layer
 ![](img/fires.png)
-This tileset was based off of geospatial data derived from the [van Wagtendonk K. 2020.
+This tileset was based off of geospatial data derived from [van Wagtendonk K. 2020.
 2019 Fire Ignition History for Yosemite National Park](https://irma.nps.gov/DataStore/Reference/Profile/2271859).
 The data shows ignition points in Yosemite from 1930 through 2019.
 Each point is a dark orange-red shade to resemble the color of fire.

 ## Base and Fire Layer
 ![](img/base-fires.png)